-Exercise plays a critical role in the non-operative treatment of arthritis.
+Exercise plays a critical role in the maintaining joint health.
 Strong muscles act as shock absorbers for the joints, reduce stiffness and help keep your joints flexible and stable.

 While exercise can help you build strong bones and slow bone loss, you’ll gain the most benefits if you start exercising regularly when you’re young and continue to exercise throughout your life.
 That said, it’s never too late to start.
 Studies have shown that even people in their eighties and nineties, when put on a sensible weight-training regimen, exhibit significant gains in flexibility, mobility, balance and strength.